 My home gym started out very simple.
 I first bought a TRX suspension trainer.
 Then adjustable dumbbells, a squat rack, and resistance bands.
 Little by little, I added to my home gym.
 I even put my gym and cycling clothes in the gym closet.
 So, as soon as a walked into my home gym, I had my clothes ready to roll and the equipment all organized.
 No excuses!

 It took time and money, but it was a worthy investment to keep me consistent and efficient with my time.
 If this is something that you are considering, start small and gradually build your home gym.
-If you are interested in what equipment that I’m currently using, click here to check out the specs.
+If you are interested in what equipment I’m currently using, check out the specs below.

 If you want to improve your performance and, ultimately, improve you, then be consistent.
 Set yourself up for success.
 Having a plan, creating a routine, and setting up a home gym worked for me.
 Figure out what connects with you and stop making any excuses.